leewheel/Z-Image-Pinokio-Special-Edition/README.md

 - **High-Quality Images** - Uses the Z-Image-Turbo model from Tongyi-MAI
 - **Fast Generation** - Turbo model generates images in just 8 steps
 - **Full Control** - Adjustable dimensions, steps, guidance, and seed
+- **Support Lora** - supports loading LoRA.
+You can download the LoRA of Z-Image Turbo from C Station for use, or use the LoRA you trained yourself.
+- **Support Select transformer** - supports the use of custom transformers, and you can download the Z-Image model from C Station for use.

 ## Installation